wqking/eventpp/doc/callbacklist.md

 ## Internal data structure

-CallbackList uses double linked list to manage the callbacks.
+CallbackList uses doubly linked list to manage the callbacks.
 Each node is linked by shared pointer.
 Using shared pointer allows the node be removed while iterating.